eklitzke/bitcoin/doc/build-unix.md

     sudo dnf install qrencode-devel

+To create a build with SystemTap probes you'll need:

+    sudo dnf install systemtap-sdt-devel

 Notes
 -----
 The release is built with GCC and then "strip bitcoind" to strip the debug